 Introducing electronic signatures to your organisation has numerous benefits and is also a critical step if you wish to digitalise your entire contracting process.
 In preparing for such a transition, you should consider the following:

 - Establish an estimate of the costs of the existing signature approach (including courier costs, and the time costs of printing, collating and subsequently scanning the signed contracts).

 - Evaluate your electronic signature options; DocuSign and AdobeSign are the common options, but there are many others like HelloSign, eSignatures.io, SignRequest, SignNow, and ZohoSign are possible alternatives.

 - Put in place a signing matrix and communicate this to your team — which contracts can be e-signed and which should be signed via wet signature.

 Pro Tip: Find a contract lifecycle management system or repository that integrates with your eSignature solution.
 For example, Pactly’s contracting platform can be directly integrated with DocuSign or integrated with AdobeSign so that contracts that have been reviewed and finalised by your team can easily be sent for e-signing.
-When all the parties have signed the document, we automatically update the status of that matter and save a copy of the fully signed contract in our repository to make it easy for you to find it in future.
+Once the signature page is completed by all the parties, we automatically update the status of that matter and save a copy of the fully signed contract in our repository to make it easy for you to find it in future.

 When is a wet signature still required on a Contract?